Chapter 25: Captivated

 “Of course,” said Amira who realised that she had been hogging one of the two free cafe papers, although, it had laid on the table unread.

-As she passed it to him, he smiled, “What a lovely morning.
-I hope you have a beautiful day!”
+As she passed it to him, he smiled and said, “What a lovely morning.
+I hope you have a beautiful day.”
 He was a cheery fellow, full of joie de vie.

 “You know how Gabriel got married and hasn’t been to Waldmeer since?” said Amira.